gregtsado/ZipcoFood_orchestration/ReadME.md

 - Ingestion: Apache Airflow for scheduling and managing ETL jobs
 - Transformation: Python for data processing and Pandas for CSV handling
 - Storage: Azure Blob Storaeg for centralized data storage
-- Analysis & Visualization: Power BI / Tableau for creating sales dashboards **ETL Pipeline**:
+- Analysis & Visualization: Power BI for creating sales dashboards

+**ETL Pipeline**:
 - Step 1: Extract data from CSV files using Python scripts and store raw data in staging tables.
 - Step 2: Apply transformations for data cleaning, normalization, and aggregation.